pjw0417/ddpm_pytorch/readme.md

 ## Limitations
 - Requires extensive compute resources.
 - High memory consumption due to parameter-heavy models.
-- Each epoch is about 2GB memory and 800K steps takes 410 epochs.
+- Each epoch is about 2GB memory and 800K steps takes 4100 epochs, which amounts to 8TB, unavailble in google drive storage.
 - Training time can be long (10 hrs on A100 GPU).
 - FID evaluation time can be long about 4hrs for 50K samples on A100 GPU.
 - Need to adjust step size and samples for FID evaluation based on available resources.